cerner/terra-toolkit/docs/TerraToolkitUpgradeGuide-v5.0.0.md

 </html>
 ```

-For compiled sites, the service will respect the devserver setting in webpack config with a few exceptions:
+For compiled sites, the service will respect the devServer setting in webpack config with a few exceptions:

 ```javascript
 module.exports = {